Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ:

 mettacittañca bhāvaye.

-“One should train in only good deeds,
+“One should train only in merit,

-and developing a mind of loving-kindness.
+and a mind of loving-kindness.

 Ete dhamme bhāvayitvā,